haidar47x/in-your-pocket/README.md

 ### Contact

 If you have any suggestions to make this project better, you can email me at haidarzsh@gmail.com.
+I've also created a [Trello board](https://trello.com/b/WH2PPRZz) for the project to manage and make it better.